backbonecabal/ycabal-docs/docs.any.sender/client/README.md

 );
 ```

-A signed relay receipt from the any.sender service is returned after the job is accepted.
-This includes a brief summary of the transaction and it is signed by the any.sender receipt signing key.
+A signed relay receipt from the Backbone Cabal service is returned after the job is accepted.
+This includes a brief summary of the transaction and it is signed by the Backbone Cabal receipt signing key.
 An example of a relay receipt:

 ```ts
 { relayTransaction: